ilyakatz/data-migrate/README.md

 Rails Support
 --------------------

-Rails 3.1: Version 1.2 supports Rails 3.1.0 and higher **but** is not longer maintained.
+Rails 3.1: Version 1.2 supports Rails 3.1.0 and higher **but** is no longer maintained.

 Rails 4: Version 2.0 supports Rails 4.0 and higher